ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 .. note::

-  ``ray.init()`` will connect to or start a single-node Ray cluster on your local machine,  which will allow you to use all your CPU cores to serve requests in parallel.
+  ``ray.init()`` connects to or starts a single-node Ray cluster on your local machine,  which allows you to use all your CPU cores to serve requests in parallel.
 To start a multi-node cluster, see :doc:`../cluster/index`.